Dionne Lee: Early life and career

+Lee is also an Assistant Professor of Art at The Ohio State University.

 Works

 Lee's photography explores landscape as both a site of refuge as well as trauma.
 In her work, Lee explores her relationship to spaces by interrogating the history of places, as well as the role of the photographer and the purpose of the images.
 For example, Lee grew up in Harlem and later learned the history of Seneca Village, a settlement of free Black Americans who were later forcibly removed from that site.

 Lee is part of the inaugural cohort of artists invited to participate in Unseen California, a project that engages with artists to research and create site specific artworks on public lands in California.

 In the soundtrack to "Companion Pieces: New Photography 2020", an internet based display at the Museum of Modern Art in New York, Lee says the pictures are a praise to her predecessors who explored North on the Underground Railroad.
 According to Nkgopoleng Moloi of Art in America, "The works bespeak Lee's advantage in investigating the body's relationship to the land, and in instruments that work with endurance in the wild, a capacity pertinent to both social history and environmental change."

+One of Lee's main works is True North, which is exhibited in her Museum of Modern Art collection.
+This piece explores the artists relationship to the natural world.
+In North and True North, Lee pictures her hands in a gesture used in the northern hemisphere to locate the North Star.
+She shows us how the body can be used as a tool—here, a compass.
+She also considers north as an aspirational destination for people fleeing enslavement in the southern United States, reflecting that her own ancestors may have "held their body in that same position."
+By performing this gesture, she calls back to them.